okfn/docker-fiware-ckan/README.md

 ![CKAN FIWARE](http://i.imgur.com/saUqbcp.png)

 **NOTE:** the `oauth2` authorization extension is not enabled by default as it requires further configuration.
-Edit the relevant settings on `setup/production.ini`
+Edit the relevant settings on `setup/production.ini`.
+You may need to set the `OAUTHLIB_INSECURE_TRANSPORT` env var if not serving CKAN under https, check the [documentation](https://github.com/conwetlab/ckanext-oauth2/wiki/Activating-and-Installing) for details.

 ### Customizing the image